eProsima/DDS-Router/docs/rst/notes/notes.rst

 * Zero-Copy data transmission between internal Participants.

-Next release will include the following **User Interface features**:
+This release includes the following **User Interface features**:

 * Allow to close the Router application gently with ``SIGTERM`` (``kill``) as with ``SIGINT`` (``^C``).

-Next release will include the following **Continuous-Integration features**:
+This release includes the following **Continuous-Integration features**:

 * Add communication tests for UDP, TCP and TLS WAN cases.
 * Extend tool test with more complex configurations.